Back to all posts

 • Threadless Injection

-Step 1: Using NtOpenFile API for opening the dll which will be hollowed,
+Step 1: Use NtOpenFile API to open the DLL that will be hollowed.

 // Loader.cs